aweber/rabbitmq-autocluster/README.rst

 Installation
 ------------
-Place the  RabbitMQ plugins directory.
-Once extracted, run ``rabbitmq-plugins enable autocluster``.
+Place the plugin in the RabbitMQ plugins directory.
+To enable, run ``rabbitmq-plugins enable autocluster``.

 Configuration
 -------------